Using Essential Oils for Allergies: 3 Easy Steps!

 There are far too many natural essential oil components for me to cover in this post!

 I’ll share some of the “powerhouses” that have been scientifically researched.
 If I see one of these components in an essential oil’s chemistry, I immediately know, “Oh, I can use this essential oil for allergy relief.”

 - 1,8 cineole – the key component in eucalyptus essential oil, excellent for clear breathing and calming inflammation in sinuses and the throat (3).

-- Terpinen-4-ol – this shows up in tea tree essential oil, and has the effect of an antihistamine, reducing inflammation and relaxing muscles (3).
+- Terpinen-4-ol – this shows up in tea tree oil and peppermint essential oil, and has the effect of an antihistamine, reducing inflammation and relaxing muscles (3).

-- Ketones (methone, carvone, camphor) – ketones show up in a variety of essential oils, and are known for reducing phlegm and mucus, while clearing airways (3).
+- Ketones (methone, carvone, camphor) – ketones show up in a variety of essential oils like lemon essential oil and spike lavender oil, and are known for reducing phlegm and mucus, while clearing airways (3).